j-sayers/SensorGnomeUserGuide/connecting.md

 #### Option 2: Ethernet cable

-You should require no extra configuration to connect to a BB SG using an Ethernet cable, provided your network adapter is set to optain IP addresses automatically, which is the default for most computers.
+You should require no extra configuration to connect to a BB SG using an Ethernet cable, provided your network adapter is set to obtain IP addresses automatically, which is the default for most computers.

 ![Ethernet cable](.gitbook/assets/ethernet.jpg)

-**1\)** Power on the BB
+**1\)** Ensure the BB is powered on

 **2\)** Connect the Ethernet cable to both the BB and the computer.